subquery/documentation/docs/quickstart/quickstart_chains/polkadot-astar.md

             method: "approve"
 ```

 The above code indicates that you will be running a `handleWasmEvent` mapping function whenever there is an `Transfer` event on any transaction from the Astar contract.
-Similarly, we will run the `handleWasmCall` mapping function whenever there is a `approve` log on the same contract
+Similarly, we will run the `handleWasmCall` mapping function whenever there is a `approve` log on the same contract.

 Check out our [Substrate Wasm](../../build/substrate-wasm.md) documentation to get more information about the Project Manifest (`project.yaml`) file for Substrate WASM contracts.